SustainableFishingQuotas_Banner1.jpg

 By allocating certain quota allowances to individual fishing groups, families or companies, fishing efforts can be distributed across communities via set seasonal or yearly quotas - eliminating the need to compete against each other.
 This allows fishers to operate when conditions are more favourable for them, taking the pressure off fishers from journeying out in dangerous situations, while also preventing the economically unfair ‘race for fish’ when fishing seasons open.
 It also helps to create a more steady flow of fish throughout a season or year as fishers can operate around the best times of year when market prices are not saturated from oversupply.3

 However, some member states allow ‘transferable quotas’, in which quotas can be bought and transferred to another member state or sometimes between fishers.
 Transferable quotas have led to controversy and dispute: with critics arguing that they give way to monopolisation, where the whole fishery market can become owned by a single fisher or company.
-For example, in the UK, five families held over 25% of the right for quotas in the UK in 2018, creating social dilemmas like unemployment as these five families outcompeted other entities in the UK fishing industry.2
+For example, in the UK, five families held over 25% of the right to quotas in the UK in 2018, creating social dilemmas like unemployment as these five families outcompeted other entities in the UK fishing industry.2

 Graphic by Paulina Cerna-Fraga